Alaeddine-Nasri/Tetra/README.md

 ### Projects Gallery

 In the Work section the card track is entirely in 3D.
 Each project gets a `PlaneGeometry` loaded with its cover image via `TextureLoader`.
 A `Raycaster` handles hover detection every frame and click-to-open.
-A second canvas overlay (HTML `<div>`) is projected from 3D world coords to screen space and positioned exactly over the hovered plane — title, company, description, tags.
+A second canvas overlay (HTML `<div>`) is projected from 3D world coords to screen space and positioned exactly over the hovered plane — title, company, description, and the first 3 tags in a single non-wrapping row (longer tags get ellipsis so the overlay stays compact).

+Each section heading (name, Work, About Me, Contact) reacts to the cursor with a liquid blob effect — a purple radial gradient that follows the mouse with a 0.07 lerp factor, giving it a slow heavy-fluid feel.
+Uses `mix-blend-mode: screen` so it only adds glow, never covers the text.

 ### Scroll System